 Coal Rooms | Peckham

 Taking over a former 1930s ticket hall in the Grade II listed Peckham Station, Coal Rooms is a grill restaurant from the folks behind Old Spike Roastery and former Smokehouse chef, Sam Bryant.
-And miraculously, they’ve converted the former ladies’ loos into some of the most unexpectedly elegant private dining London has to offer.
+And quite artfully, they’ve converted the former ladies’ loos into an unexpectedly atmospheric private dining room.

 Clarette | Marylebone

-Housed in a striking mock tudor building, Clarette is headed by Alexandra Petit-Mentzelopoulos (of the Château Margeaux dynasty) with Aaron Ashmore in the kitchen – which makes it undoubtedly the best place for wine and small plates in a mock tudor building in London.
+Housed in a striking mock tudor building, Clarette is headed by Alexandra Petit-Mentzelopoulos (of the Château Margeaux dynasty) with chef Pierre Mirepoix in the kitchen – which makes it undoubtedly the best place for wine and small plates in a mock tudor building in London.
 And for private parties, they scale up those plates, give you your own private bar, and house you in a beautiful dining room surrounded by latticed windows…

 Bourne & Hollingsworth Buildings | Clerkenwell

-Bright, airy and positively verdant, the Garden Room at Bourne & Hollingsworth Buildings is, for obvious reasons, a very popular brunch spot.
+Bright, airy and positively verdant, the Greenhouse at Bourne & Hollingsworth Buildings is, for obvious reasons, a very popular brunch spot.
 But in the evenings, it makes an equally gorgeous dinner spot, as festoon bulbs peep through the leaves and award-winning cocktails appear on the tables.

 Spring | Aldywch

 Nestled inside an old 19th Century drawing room at Somerset House which has been off limits to the public for over 150 years, Skye Gyngell’s first restaurant (after an extraordinarily successful stint at Petersham Nurseries) is exactly the place for you if you want a secluded, fairy-lit conservatory filled with critically acclaimed, seasonally inspired dishes.
 Which, as of now, you do.